gvwilson/sdxpy/src/test/index.md

 -   A program can introspect to find functions and other objects at runtime.
 ---

+Not all software needs rigorous testing: the best way to check a one-off data analysis script, for example, is to build it incrementally, looking at the output of each new stage as it's added.
+But we should all be grateful that
+98% of the code in the [SQLite][sqlite] database is there to make the other 2% always does the right thing.

 We're going to write a lot of programs in this book.
-To make sure they work correctly, we're also going to write a lot of [%g unit_test "unit tests" %] [%b Aniche2022 %].
+To make sure they work correctly, we're also going to write a lot of [%g unit_test "unit tests" %] [%b  Meszaros2007,Aniche2022 %].
-Most developers don't enjoy doing this, so good unit testing tools minimize the effort required.
-One way they do this is to find and run tests automatically [%b Meszaros2007 %].
-To show how,
-this chapter builds a simple unit testing framework.
+To make those tests easier to write (so that we actually write them) we use a unit testing framework that finds and run tests automatically.
-It also introduces the single most important idea in this book:
+Our tool is inspired by [pytest][pytest], and introduces the single most important idea in this book:

 <div class="center" markdown="1">
   *Programs are just another kind of data.*